 Larger differences in consumption between tires may indicate a difference that might be experienced on the road, while smaller differences should be considered equivalent.
 As they say, your mileage may vary.

 Like beauty, value is in the eye of the beholder.
 And we've found several of these value-priced Ultra High Performance All-Season tires can still deliver good performance at a reasonable price.

-The Hankook Ventus S1 noble2 delivers a great package of road manners, handling and dry and wet traction.
+The Hankook Ventus S1 noble2 delivers a great package of road manners, handling and dry and wet traction, but falls somewhat short when driving in the snow.
 The General G-MAX AS-03 is perfect for drivers who want very responsive handling and good wet traction, and don't mind some extra tread noise.
-The Goodyear Eagle Sport All-Season provides a quiet ride and offers balanced handling, but would benefit from an increase in traction if it wants to keep up with the leaders.
-The Firestone Firehawk Wide Oval AS trails the group, and just doesn't have the wet traction or overall handling to match the best in class.
+The Goodyear Eagle Sport All-Season provides good traction in the snow along with a quiet ride and balanced handling during driving on clear roads, but would benefit from an increase in dry and wet traction if it wants to keep up with the leaders.
+The Firestone Firehawk Wide Oval AS offers reasonable winter capability, but trails the group in wet traction and overall handling.

 Firestone Firehawk Wide Oval AS (Ultra High Performance All-Season): Firehawk Wide Oval AS tires featuring W-speed ratings represent Firestone's Ultra High Performance All-Season tires developed for drivers looking to combine ultra high performance handling with all-season traction for premium sports cars, sporty coupes and high performance sedans.
 It is designed to provide year-round driving capability by offering predictable handling, traction and control on dry and wet roads, as well as in light snow.
 Read more.